BryceTieu/Pedro-Visualzier-18127/README.md

 - **Segment-Only Collision Display:** Option to show collision boxes only for the current segment.
 - **Improved UI/UX:** Enhanced controls, modernized interface, and more intuitive path management.
 - **Persistent Settings:** UI state and preferences are now preserved across sessions.
-- **GitHub Pages Deployment:** Ready for easy online hosting and sharing.

 ## Getting Started
 1. Clone the repository: